Lifting the Cartier transform of Ogus-Vologodsky modulo $p^n$: Introduction

-Given a smooth formal $\rW$-scheme $\XX$ with special fiber $X$, when $n=1$, Oyama proved \ref{thm 1 intro} and showed that the inverse image functor $\rmC_{X/\rW}^{*}$ is compatible with the Cartier transform $\rmC_{\XX_{2}'}^{-1}$ of Ogus--Vologodsky defined by the lifting $\XX_{2}'$ of $X'$ \eqref{gen OV} (cf. \cite{Oy} section 1.5).
+We call \textit{Cartier equivalence modulo $p^{n}$} the equivalence of categories $\rmC_{X/\rW}^{*}$ \eqref{Cartier inverse}.
+Indeed, given a smooth formal $\rW$-scheme $\XX$ with special fiber $X$, Oyama proved \ref{thm 1 intro} in the case $n=1$ and showed that $\rmC_{X/\rW}^{*}$ is compatible with the Cartier transform of Ogus--Vologodsky defined by the lifting $\XX_{2}'$ of $X'$ (cf. \cite{Oy} section 1.5).
 In section \ref{Comparison of Cartier}, we reprove the later result in a different way \eqref{comparison Cartier}.

+The following result explains the relation between the Cartier equivalence $\rmC_{X/\rW}^{*}$ and Shiho's construction, in the presence of a lifting of Frobenius.

 \begin{prop}[\ref{Cartier global local}] Let $\XX$ be a smooth formal $\rW$-scheme, $X$ its special fiber, $F:\XX\to \XX'$ a lifting of the relative Frobenius morphism $F_{X/k}$ of $X$ and $\psi_{n}^{*}$ the functor defined by $F$ in \eqref{intro carre stratification}.
 Then, the following diagram \eqref{crystal stratification data intro}